 - Endoscopy: The best way to test for H. pylori infection is to check your stomach lining.
 Your doctor will give you medicine to relax you.
-Then she'll send a long, thin tube with a camera on the end down your throat and into your stomach.
-She'll look for signs of infection and take a small sample of tissue from the lining.
+Then they'll send a long, thin tube with a camera on the end down your throat and into your stomach.
+They'll look for signs of infection and take a small sample of tissue from the lining.
 The sample will be tested in a lab to see if there's an infection.

 - Blood tests: A simple blood test can show signs of H. pylori.
 But that doesn't mean the infection is active and causing problems or symptoms.